natcassidy/Assessment/README.md

 This is my solution to designing a fan in Java with two pull cords.
 To use this class, instaniate it with new Fan().
+Please note that a compiled .class file is provided for use as well.

 ### Public methods are as follows: